monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 1. If direct discrimination is present (direct path from protected attribute to outcome):
    a.
 Is the protected attribute explicitly used as a feature?
-      - Yes: Apply in-processing constraints or remove the attribute
+      - Yes → Apply in-processing constraints or remove the attribute
-      - No: Investigate implicit direct discrimination through model architecture
+      - No → Investigate implicit direct discrimination through model architecture

 2. If proxy discrimination is present (path through correlated but not causally related variables):
    a.
 Can the proxy variables be identified?
-      - Yes: Consider pre-processing approaches to transform these variables
+      - Yes → Consider pre-processing approaches to transform these variables
-      - No: Apply in-processing regularization to minimize proxy use
+      - No → Apply in-processing regularization to minimize proxy use

 3. If mediator discrimination is present (path through variables causally influenced by protected attributes):
    a.
 Are the mediator variables legitimate predictors for the task?
-      - Yes: Consider using multi-objective optimization to balance fairness with prediction
+      - Yes → Consider using multi-objective optimization to balance fairness with prediction
-      - No: Apply pre-processing to remove the influence of protected attributes on these variables
+      - No → Apply pre-processing to remove the influence of protected attributes on these variables

 4. If outcome discrimination is present (disparities in model outputs):
    a.
 Are the disparities consistent across subgroups?
-      - Yes: Consider post-processing approaches like threshold optimization
+      - Yes → Consider post-processing approaches like threshold optimization
-      - No: Apply more targeted interventions based on causal structure
+      - No → Apply more targeted interventions based on causal structure

 ---